 If you are a grandparent and you are raising your grandchildren either because the parents are absent or are unable to care for their children (like if they are on drugs or in jail), you should contact a guardianship attorney.
 When a non-parent seeks custody of a child (and not just visitation rights to see the child) it is called guardianship, and there is a separate court process for guardianships.

-Contact Our Experienced Riverside, California Grandparent’s Rights Attorney Now
+Contact Our Experienced California Grandparent’s Rights Attorney Now

-Grandparents seeking court-ordered visitation with their grandchildren, and parents seeking to prevent a non-qualifying grandparent from obtaining such orders, can rely on the experience of our Riverside grandparent’s rights attorneys.
-Our Southern California family law firm fights hard to make the legal system work for our clients.
-Our attorneys have litigated grandparent’s rights cases throughout the State of California, including Riverside, Los Angeles, Orange and San Bernardino counties.
-Call the experienced family law attorneys at Talkov Law at (951) 888-3300 or contact us online for a free consultation about your case.
-Learn how our experienced grandparent’s rights attorney, Colleen Sparks, can guide you through the court process in a prompt and clear manner.
+Grandparents seeking court-ordered visitation with their grandchildren, and parents seeking to prevent a non-qualifying grandparent from obtaining such orders, can rely on the experience of our grandparent’s rights attorneys.
+Our California family law firm fights hard to make the legal system work for our clients.
+Our attorneys have litigated grandparent’s rights cases throughout the State of California, including Los Angeles, Orange County, San Diego, Riverside, San Bernardino, and Silicon Valley.
+Call the experienced family law attorneys at Talkov Law at (844) 4-TALKOV (825568) or contact us online for a free consultation about your case.
+Learn how our experienced grandparent’s rights attorney, Colleen Talkov, can guide you through the court process in a prompt and clear manner.